 Whether it’s chest pain, broken bones, a deep cut that needs stitching or some other emergency, we’re prepared to take care of your medical needs 24 hours a day, 7 days a week.
 Board-certified emergency room doctors and nurses are trained to handle a medical crisis, and they are committed to responding to your emergency as fast as possible.
-Our state-of-the-art, 19-bed Emergency Department includes:
+Our 19-bed Emergency Department includes:

 - Private patient triage area